SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/H - Deep Convolutional Neural Networks.md

 # Deep Convolutional Neural Networks

-Convolutional neural networks (or CNNs) are biologically inspired variants of MLP.
+Convolutional neural networks (CNNs) are biologically inspired variants of MLP.
 The animal visual cortex is the most powerful visual processing system and CNNs emulate its behavior:

 - Each neuron in the visual cortex is responsive to small subregions of the visual field, known as receptive fields.
 - The subregions are tiled together to cover the entire visual field.